Kumaravel187/personal-color-flipper/README.md

 - Hex consists of hexadecimal color values
 - Gradient consists of gradient hexadecimal color values

+Note: While the colors generated are in hexa code, the CSS properties displayed are in RGB values as they are automatically being converted in the CSS properties.

 ## Features

 - Three different color pickers.